You can uninstall NSX-T Data Center from a ESXi host.

 - Select .

 - From the Managed by drop-down menu, select None: Standalone Hosts.

 - Select the host and click Delete.
-In the confirmation dialog box that is displayed, make sure Uninstall NSX Components is selected, and Force Delete is deselected.
-Click Delete.
+In the confirmation dialog box, by default Uninstall NSX Components is selected.
+Uncheck Force Delete and click Delete.

 The NSX-T Data Center software is removed from the host.
 It might take up to 5 minutes for all NSX-T Data Center software to be removed.

 - If the uninstall fails, select the host and click Delete again.
-In the confirmation dialog box, deselect Uninstall NSX Components and select Force Delete.
+In the confirmation dialog box, check Force Delete and click Delete.